cmosetick/docker-ghost-ssl/README.md

 docker-ghost-ssl
 ================
-This project builds and deploys two [Docker](https://www.docker.com) containers that work together to serve [Ghost blog](https://github.com/tryghost/Ghost) content:
+This project builds and deploys two production ready [Docker](https://www.docker.com) containers that work together to serve [Ghost blog](https://github.com/tryghost/Ghost) content:
 * one with Ghost/Node.js
 * the other with Nginx + SSL configured to proxy the content from the other container.